 '''[[spoiler:Sirius]]:''' Dying?
 Not at all.
 Quicker and easier than falling asleep.

 * Luna Lovegood during [[spoiler:the battle of Hogwarts:]]

 -->'''Luna:''' That's right.
 That's right, Harry... come on think of something happy...\\

 '''Luna:''' We're all still here.
 We're still fighting.
 Come on, now...

 * Also regarding Luna, Harry and the others go to her room at home and see their faces on the wall with the word "Friends"; it makes you want to cry.
 She has grown up without a mother, and it's fairly clear that she and her father are social pariahs.
-Even when she gets to Hogwarts, it's implied that she doesn't have any friends until she meets Ginny.
-But through her, and eventually DA, for maybe the first time in her life, she has real friends.
+Even when she got to Hogwarts, it's implied that she didn't have any friends until she met Ginny.
+But through her, and eventually the DA, for maybe the first time in her life, she has real friends.
 What makes her mural especially beautiful is that although it isn't created with sorcery, Harry recognizes that there's "something magical" about it nonetheless.

 ** Possibly even more heartwarming?
 Creator/JKRowling [[http://yahighway.tumblr.com/post/56720348919/imsirius-old-photoset-with-the-evanna-part wrote that scene in tribute to]] Creator/EvannaLynch.

 * [[spoiler:After the Battle of Hogwarts, a crowd gathers around Harry, and Luna is refreshingly considerate of Harry's exhaustion.]]
 After everything that Harry went through, it was nice to read that someone was thinking of him.